jimken123/soda/steps_versioned_docs/version-v0.17.0/Sql.md

 ---
 title: All Steps | SQL Database Connector Documentation
 sidebar_label: Sql
 description: List of all steps for SQL Database Connector.
-Sequence connector for automating forensic and ediscovery workflows that use SQL databases.
+Phoenix connector for automating forensic and ediscovery workflows that use SQL databases.
 Supports MariaDb, MySQL, SQL Server, PostgreSQL, and SQLite.
 tags: [Contents, Sql]
 hide_title: true
 hide_table_of_contents: true